Some important developments, but uncertainty remains

 The OAIC will be required to make a draft of the COP Code available for public consultation, with the Government setting a deadline of two years from the date the reforms come into force to finalise and register the COP Code.

-Action: organisations which may be regulated by the COP Code should continue to monitor its development. |
+Action: organisations that may be regulated by the COP Code should continue to monitor its development. |

-Temporary APP codes can be introduced where the Minister determines it is in the public interest and where such code should be developed urgently.
+Temporary APP codes can be introduced where the Minister determines it is in the public interest and where such a code should be developed urgently.

 The Government has indicated that these reforms shall allow greater efficiency and flexibility to the APP code-making process.